ratchetio/pyramid_ratchet/README.rst

 pyramid_ratchet
 ===============

 pyramid_ratchet is a simple middleware for reporting errors from Pyramid apps to Ratchet.io_.

+If pyramid_debugtoolbar is available, it will be monkey-patched so that exception pages show a link to the relevant item in Ratchet.io.

 Requirements